HyperDbg/evaluation/README.md

 # eval-engine
-The evaluator engine of HyperDbg
+The expression evaluator engine of HyperDbg